wp-plugins/relevanssi/readme.txt

 the next version after that should, as long as you have at least Relevanssi 2.5.
 The Live Search will cause some strange search logs, but the search itself works.

+Some plugins cause problems when indexing documents.
+These are generally plugins that use shortcodes to do something somewhat complicated.
+One such plugin is [MapPress Easy Google Maps](http://wordpress.org/extend/plugins/mappress-google-maps-for-wordpress/).
+When indexing, you'll get a white screen.
+To fix the problem, disable either the offending plugin or shorcode expansion in Relevanssi while indexing.
+After indexing, you can activate the plugin again.

 == Frequently Asked Questions ==

 = Displaying the number of search results found =